PTCRB certification, overview

 Pillar: North America

-PTCRB (PCS Type Certification Review Board) is the cellular certification program required by North American mobile operators for equipment that wants to operate on their networks.
-It is a private operator certification, distinct from FCC government certification, but it has effectively become an access condition to the North American cellular market for 2G/3G/4G/5G modules and terminals.
+PTCRB (historically PCS Type Certification Review Board) is the cellular certification program required by North American mobile operators for equipment that wants to operate on their networks.
+Administered by CTIA Certification, it is a private operator certification, distinct from FCC government certification, but it has effectively become an access condition to the North American cellular market for cellular modules and terminals.

 What is PTCRB?

-- Verizon (USA, partially: Verizon also has its own OPC program)
+- Verizon (USA; Verizon also runs its own Open Development device certification)

 - Bell (Canada)